-- 1. The 4-Her must also complete three activities from the Cat Manual.
-At least two of these must be from the "Required Activities" section.
-This manual will be turned in the day of the cat show and returned to the 4-Her after the cat show.
-If not turned in to the cat superintendent at this time, you will not be allowed to show at the fair.
-The CAT RECORD SHEET MUST BE IN YOUR GREEN FOLDER, with your other record sheets and turned in by Thursday of the fair.
-Members displaying posters only will turn the manual in with their green folder to their club. - 2.
+- The 4-Her must also complete three activities from the Cat Manual.
+An activity is a two-page layout of a topic and you do not need to do the "feline adventure activities".
+This manual will be turned in the day of the cat show and returned to the 4-Her during the cat show.
+If not turned in to the cat superintendent at this time, you will not be allowed to show at the fair. - 2.
 Each member may show only his or her cat or the family cat.
 A family that has more than one cat/kitten may exhibit them both but cannot exhibit more than one cat/kitten per class.
 Each cat/kitten may be exhibited by only one member (i.e., brother(s) and/or sister(s) may not exhibit the same cat).
 The cat/kitten must be fed and cared for by the 4-H member. - 3.
 To be eligible the cat/kitten must be in possession by May 15 of the year it is shown, and a kitten must be born March 15 of the same year or be 4 months old by the day of the show.
 Cats being shown must be registered in FairEntry in the correct class.
-If a problem with the FairEntry database exists, then the superintendents will send out a google form for registration thru email.
 If the cat is not enrolled by the FairEntry deadline, it will not be able to be shown at the fair. - 4.
 All cats are required to have had rabies, panleukopenia, rhinotracheitis and calcivirus inoculations (if this is the cat/kitten's first inoculation, it must be given two weeks prior to the show).
 All cats are required to have had their feline leukemia current vaccinations and/or a negative test result within the last 180 days.
 A fecal parasite exam or deworming by a veterinarian is also required within 6 months of exhibition.
 Have the veterinarian check for ear mites and flea infestation.
 ALL CATS/KITTENS MUST HAVE HEALTH VACCINATION PAPERS FROM A LICENSED VETERINARIAN.
 INOCULATIONS MUST BE WITHIN ONE YEAR TO BE ELIGIBLE TO EXHIBIT.
 Proof of these must be with you to show.
 A special form (4-H 777) is provided for this certification.
 This form must be used and brought with you the day of the show and signed by a licensed Veterinarian or you will not be able to show your cat.
-Refer to "Health Requirements for the Exhibition of Domestic Animals" section in front part of the handbook for specific details.
+Refer to "Health Requirements for the

+Exhibition of Domestic Animals" section in front part of the handbook for specific details.
 REQUIREMENTS ARE SUBJECT TO CHANGE.
 CHECK FORM 4-H 777 FOR UPDATED INFORMATION.